prmr/DesignBook/solutions/s-chapter1.md

 }
 ```

 Here is the [complete code](../solutions-code/chapter1/TwelveDaysIterative.java).
-This code uses the [StringBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/StringBuilder.html) library class, which is a more efficient way to perform string concatenation operations than using the overloaded version of the `+` operator.
 Because the change can be isolated to within a method, the impact on the design is minimal.
 Perhaps it makes the code easier to understand for readers unfamiliar with recursion.

 ## Exercise 2